Krown Power

 Krown Power is the thirteenth studio album by American hip hop group Kottonmouth Kings.
-The standard version of the album contains 18 tracks, and the deluxe edition contains 37 tracks.
+It was released on August 28, 2015 through United Family Music.
+It features guest appearances from Marlon Asher, C4mula, Chucky Chuck, Dog Boy, Insane Clown Posse, Jahred, and member Saint Dog re-joining the group.
+A month later they released a deluxe version, which also featured contributions from Allensworth, Blaze Ya Dead Homie, (həd) p.e., Judge D, Nicky Gritts, Pilot, Twiztid and Upso 1-2.
+The album peaked at number 100 on the Top Album Sales, number 17 on the Independent Albums and number 8 on the Top Rap Albums chart in the United States.

 Background

 Since early/mid 2014, Kottonmouth Kings have been talking about their new album, and posting pictures on their social media accounts of them working on the album.

 Promotion

 In early/mid 2014 KMK posted their first photo of the group together taking promo shots for the new album Krown Power.
 Since then they have continued to do so on all their social media accounts.
 They plan to go on tour to promote the album during the summer of 2015.
 On March 30, 2015 Daddy X posted a picture on his Facebook account saying that the album will now be released in June 2015, and will release a music video/single every month leading up to the release of the album.
 On April 20, 2015 the first music video was released titled, Ganja Glow.
 In late April/early May a short 18 second clip of the new music video titled Our City was released.
 It was announced in late May/early June that you could pre order the 18 song album.
 And in one of the packages you could pre order the album in included a bonus disc with 19 extra songs.
 On July 17, 2015 the album was made available for preorder, and the track list was revealed.
 On July 31, 2015 the second music video was released.
 KMK is working on music videos for the songs "Our City", "Pump Up Da Bass", "Ganja Glow", "Audio War" and "Permastoned".